CVEProject/researcher-working-group/README.md

 1.0 Someone, call them the Requester (R), observes the Publicly Disclosed Vulnerability lacking a CVE ID.
 R may be just somebody on the internet (goto 2.0) or R may be a CNA (goto 3.0).

-2.0 If R is not a CNA then:
+2.0 (This branch is essentially irrelevant to the Dibs protocol, but documented anyway.)
+If R is not a CNA then:

 2.1 R makes an assignment request of a CNA with appropriate scope (CNA1).